akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240301000000/index.md

 Categories: cs-RO, cs.RO
 Keyword Score: 53
 Keywords: Graph, Graph Neural Network, Graph Neural Network, Simulation, Simulator, Zero-shot
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.18420v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.18420v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.18420v1.pdf" filename="2402.18420v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.18420v2.pdf" filename="2402.18420v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
-When deploying Cable-Driven Parallel Robots (CDPRs) in practice, one of the challenges is kinematic modeling.
+The Cable-Driven Parallel Robots (CDPRs) have gained significant attention due to their high payload capacity and large workspace.
+When deploying CDPRs in practice, one of the challenges is kinematic modeling.
 Unlike serial mechanisms, CDPRs have a simple inverse kinematics problem but a complex forward kinematics (FK) issue.
 Therefore, the development of accurate and efficient FK solvers has been a prominent research focus in CDPR applications.
-By observing the topology within CDPRs, in this letter, we propose a <b>graph-based</b> <b>representation</b> <b>to</b> model CDPRs and introduce CafkNet, a fast and general FK solver, leveraging <b>Graph</b> <b>Neural</b> <b>Network</b> <b>(GNN).</b> Extensive experiments are conducted on 3D and 2D CDPRs across various configurations, including under-constrained, fully-constrained, and over-constrained cases, in both <b>simulation</b> environments and real-world scenarios.
-The experimental results showcase that CafkNet can learn the internal topological information of CDPRs and accurately solve the FK problem as an FK solver.
-Furthermore, training the CafkNet model on partial configurations enables <b>zero-shot</b> generalization to other configurations.
-Lastly, CafkNet effectively bridges the sim2real gap by using both <b>simulation</b> data and part of real-world data.
-To the best of our knowledge, it is the first study that employs the <b>GNN</b> to solve the FK problem for CDPRs.
+By observing the topology within CDPRs, in this paper, we propose a <b>graph-based</b> <b>representation</b> <b>to</b> model CDPRs and introduce CafkNet, a fast and general FK solver, leveraging <b>Graph</b> <b>Neural</b> <b>Network</b> <b>(GNN).</b> CafkNet is extensively tested on 3D and 2D CDPRs in different configurations, both in simulators and real scenarios.
+The results demonstrate its ability to learn CDPRs' internal topology and accurately solve the FK problem.
+Then, the <b>zero-shot</b> generalization from one configuration to another is validated.
+Also, the sim2real gap can be bridged by CafkNet using both <b>simulation</b> and real-world data.
+To the best of our knowledge, it is the first study that employs the <b>GNN</b> to solve FK problem for CDPRs.

 {{</citation>}}